arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 10.18.16
+Lobsters aren't immortal, they just have negligible senescence.
+Basically, when they die, it's not by gradual processes.
+Think I posted about senescence some time ago.

 ### 10.17.16
 There are `const` functions in C++.
 Only member methods should be labeled